-- a.)
-The total of debtor quotas available for drawings by the central banks of member states shall be increased to an aggregate amount of 7.9 billion ECU. - b.)
-The total of creditor quotas made available by the central banks of member states for financing the debtor quotas shall be increased to an aggregate amount of 15.8 billion ECU. - c.)
-The total of the additional creditor amount as well as the total of the additional creditor amount may not exceed 8.8 billion ECU. - d.)
-The duration of credit under the extended short-term monetary support may be prolonged twice for a period of 3 months.
+- the total of debtor quotas available for drawings by the central banks of member states shall be increased to an aggregate amount of 7.9 billion ECU. - The total of creditor quotas made available by the central banks of member states for financing the debtor quotas shall be increased to an aggregate amount of 15.8 billion ECU. - The total of the additional creditor amount as well as the total of the additional debtor amount may not exceed 8.8 billion ECU. - The duration of credit under the extended short-term monetary support may be prolonged twice for a period of 3 months.

-B. Measures designed to strengthen the economies of the less prosperous member states of the European Monetary System
+B - Measures designed to strengthen the economies of the less prosperous member states of the European Monetary System

-We stress that, within the context of a broadly-based strategy aimed at improving the prospects of economic development and based on symmetrical rights and obligations of all participants, the most important concern should be to enhance the convergence of economic policies toward greater stability.
+We stress that, within the context of a broadly-based strategy aimed at improving the prospects of economic development and based on symmetrical rights and obligations of all participants, the most important concern should be to enhance the convergence of economic policies towards greater stability.
 We request the Council (Economic and Finance Ministers) to strengthen its procedures for coordination in order to improve that convergence.

-We are aware that the convergence of economic policies and of steps must be taken to strengthen the economic potential of the less prosperous countries of the Community.
+We are aware that the convergence of economic policies and of economic performance will not be easy to achieve.
+Therefore, steps must be taken to strengthen the economic potential of the less prosperous countries of the Community.
 This is primarily the responsibility of the member states concerned.
 Community measures can and should serve a supporting role.

-The European Council agrees that, in the context of the European Monetary system, the following measures in favor of the less prosperous member states effectively and fully participating in the exchange rate and intervention mechanisms will be taken.
+The European Council agrees that, in the context of the European Monetary System, the following measures in favour of the less prosperous member states effectively and fully participating in the exchange rate and interventions mechanisms will be taken.

-The European Council requests the Community institutions by the utilization of the new financial instrument and the European Investment Bank to make available for a period of 5 years loans of up to 1 billion EUA per year to these countries on special conditions.
+The European Council requests the Community institutions by the utilization of the new financial instrument and the European Investment Bank to make available for a period of 5 years loans of up to 1000 million EUA per year to these countries on special conditions.

-The European Council requests the Commission to submit a proposal to provide interest-rate subsidies of 3 per cent for these loans, with the following elements: The total cost of this measure, divided into annual tranches fo 200 million EUA each over a period of 5 years shall not exceed 1 billion EUA.
+The European Council requests the Commission to submit a proposal to provide interest rate subsidies of 3 per cent for these loans, with the following elements: the total cost of this measure, divided into annual tranches of 200 million EUA each over a period of 5 years, shall not exceed 1000 million EUA.